 14 Gauge, 4-Conductor Direct Burial Speaker Cable

-NEW!
-Adding speakers throughout your landscape is a luxury few can afford.
-But if you're one of the lucky ones, we make it easy to do just that with our weatherproof outdoor speakers and this speaker cable that can be buried without the need for cumbersome PVC piping.
+Add soundscape to your landscape!
+We make it easy with our weatherproof outdoor speakers and this speaker cable that can be buried without the need for cumbersome PVC piping.

 Our direct-burial cable is made of 14 gauge tinned 99.99% oxygen-free copper and includes a CL3-rated double-wall outer-jacket that is UL listed and 13mm in diameter.
 This cable will last a lifetime with minimal sound degradation.